 I set my race plan based on a 44:42 time, hoping to beat it by at least two seconds:

-A potential wrinkle developed as the race approached and it became increasingly evident that we would be running in the cold (10 C, ~50 F), wet (100% chance of rain), and wind.
+A potential wrinkle developed as the race approached and it became increasingly evident that we would be running in the cold (10 degrees C, ~50 F), wet (100% chance of rain), and wind.
 I wasn’t sure exactly how this would affect my run.
 I didn’t think my Vibram Five Fingers Bikilas would sponge up too much water and I don’t wear enough clothing when running to become too water logged.
-I guessed that the biggest hamper for runners in these conditions would be mental.
-All in all I figured the inclement weather probably hampered me less than other runners so I wasn’t too worried about it.
+I guessed that the biggest challenge for runners in these conditions would be mental.
+All in all, I figured the inclement weather probably hampered me less than other runners, so I wasn’t too worried about it.

 I crossed the halfway marker at 21:21, not a bad 5k time in and of its own right, and prepared to turn around to head back along Memorial toward downtown.
 My next kms were 4:28 (173 BPM), 4:29 (172 BPM), and 4:32 (172 BPM).
 75% finished and I was 55 seconds ahead of my target.
 My pace was clearly slipping, though, and I really felt like the wind was against us now.
 I had to squint a lot to keep gusts of rain out of my eyes and sometimes had to waste energy avoiding huge puddles.
 My toes were feeling a little numb too – more motivation to finish quickly!

 The next two kms really slipped from my target race pace: 4:37 (174 BPM) and 4:43 (175 BPM), with the latter going mostly uphill.
 I had lost ground and was now only 39 seconds ahead of my target – good enough for a significant PR but not good enough to attain my 2012 goal of running a 10k under 44 minutes.
 With only half a km left, though, it was time to push!